 More Bridges Over the Panama Canal

-Up until 2004, The Bridge of the Americas was the primary method of crossing the Panama Canal by car.
+Up until 2004, The Bridge of Americas Panama Canal was the primary method of crossing the Panama Canal by car.
 The Americas Bridge eventually experienced high levels of congestion and bottleneck as vehicle traffic increased into the 21st century.

 Panama Centennial Bridge – In 2004 the new six-lane Panama Centennial Bridge was opened as the second bridge across the Panama Canal.
 Located just 25 Km inland from the Americas Bridge, the Centennial Bridge did much to ease vehicle traffic congestion.
 Spanning 1,380 feet and at 262 feet high, the new Panama Centennial Bridge now gives residents and Panama visitors a second option for crossing the Panama Canal by car.